 no more than going to church on Sunday, praying the Rosary, and then enjoying

 ourselves the rest of the time, and if we’re not willing to spend serious

-time in prayer and reading spiritual texts by giving
+time in prayer of the heart and seeking spiritual growth,

 “What’s wrong with these

 it astray by opening it to demonic influence—and

 you won’t even be aware that it’s occurring.”